notjedi/Attendance-Manager/README.md

 # Attendance-Manager
-An android app to manage your uni attendance
+An android app to manage your college attendance.